ilfatx/dotnet-yandex-cloud/README.md

  - Self-contained
  - Trim unused code

- delete all files System.*.dll è *.so except System.Diagnostics.*.dll System.IO.*.dll System.Text.*.dll
+ Delete all System.*.dll and *.so except System.Diagnostics.*.dll System.IO.*.dll System.Text.*.dll
  Pack to .zip and load to Yandex Cloud Function to net6

 Entry point: WebApplication.YandexFunction